Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

        - mdwdo-park-serviceconnection-prod
      - **Github Service Connection** for retrieving code from Github
        - mdwdo-park-github

+**This secret-scope is currently not deployed as a KeyVault-backed secret scope due to limitations of creating it programmatically.*

+***These variable groups are currently not linked to KeyVault due to limitations of creating these programmatically.*

 <!--TODO: Add Cleanup script-->

 ### Data Lake Physical layout